Primary and Secondary Applications

 Secondary applications, a.k.a. supplemental applications, are school-specific applications sent to an applicant after the primary application has been submitted.
 Secondary application questions are intended to elicit additional information about applicants and their fit for the school.

-- Aim to submit your primary applications ideally between the beginning of June to mid-July.
+- Aim to submit your primary applications ideally by the end of June.

 - Aim to submit your secondary applications within one to two weeks after you receive them.
-Student who submit their primary application in June-July are completing their secondaries in July and August.
+Students who submit their primary application in June are usually completing their secondaries in July and August.
 Typically, the request for your letters of recommendation is part of a secondary application.

 - 2014 Medical School Application Tips handout

 - AMCAS Overview and Q&A information session are in the spring quarter

 - The American Medical Colleges Application Service (AMCAS)